04 Jun Character Design: Loyd

 Modeling Male Human Anatomy

-But Scott’s book doesn’t just cover how to make the anatomy and the skin; it also teaches the principles of modeling cloth for the character and very useful techniques to remesh the models for easier rigging.
+But Maddie’s book doesn’t just cover how to make the anatomy and the skin; it also teaches the principles of modeling cloth for the character and very useful techniques to remesh the models for easier rigging.

 I cannot stress enough how useful this book is!
 So if you are interested in working as a 3D artist, do yourself a favor and get a copy!